 - Appendix A displays the current public bidding and quotation thresholds. - Appendix B includes the text of several statutes not readily referenced elsewhere that are related to the LPCL and are shown in pertinent part. - Appendix C lists supplemental references to LPCL sections.
 Many LPCL section text titles have links to Appendix C listings of associated N.J.A.C. regulations (e.g., 40A:11-3.
 Bid threshold; period of contracts) or DLGS Local Finance Notices.
 The appendix can also be used directly to find related material. - Appendix D is a standalone list of procurement related statutes and guidance with their related web references.
-These references should be read in pari materia with the Local Public Contracts Law.
-Questions concerning it should be reviewed by contracting professionals and their legal advisors. - New to this edition, Appendix E addresses the field of public work(s) and prevailing wage contracting.
+These references should be read alongside the Local Public Contracts Law.
+Questions concerning it should be reviewed by contracting professionals and their legal advisors. - Appendix E addresses the field of public work and prevailing wage contracting.
 It lists, summarizes, and provides links to important laws and regulations that are part of public work/prevailing wage laws governing this evolving area.

 Part Two is a reprint of N.J.A.C.
 5:34, its Appendices (including fillable forms), along with sections of N.J.A.C.
 5:30 related to local government procurement practices.
 It also includes N.J.A.C.
 5:32-5 that covers certification requirements of Qualified Purchasing Agents.
+The editor has added embedded weblink to assist users.
+Embedded links do not appear in the official N.J.A.C.